singaround/songbook/songs/agamemnon.md

 description:
 ---
 Where is Henry Adams now that planned the Agamemnon?\
-Foundered on the River Plate, in Maldonaldos Bay\
+Foundered on the River Plate, in Maldonaldo's Bay\
 Oak and iron and blood of her, his fine one, his darling\
 ***Sink him in his hammock, boys, he's gone far away***